Statistical Structure of Charge Disorder in Si/SiGe Quantum Dots: Application: Disorder-Aware Controllability

 \subsection{Controllability}

-We now quantitatively relate these control capabilities to the system's disorder.
-The effects of disorder are captured by a set of PCA vectors, the disorder modes $\{\mathbf{d}_j\}$, demonstrated in Figure~\ref{fig:pca}.
+We now quantitatively check to what extent these control capabilities can counteract the device variablity caused by the disorder.
+The effects of disorder are captured by a set of PCA vectors, the disorder modes $\{\mathbf{d}_j\}$, demonstrated in Fig.~\ref{fig:pca}.
 We restrict our analysis to the first three disorder modes, which capture over 90\% of the total variance.

-To illustrate how well the control space covers the disorder space, we project the control data points onto the subspace spanned by the first three disorder modes.
-The results, shown in Figure~\ref{fig:control}(b), compare the projected 2-gate (red) and 3-gate (yellow) control data against the projected disorder data (blue).
+To illustrate how well the control space covers the disorder space, we project the control data points onto the subspace spanned by the first three disorder modes calculated for two densities.
+The results, shown in Fig.~\ref{fig:projPCs}, compare the projected 2-gate (red) and 3-gate (yellow) control data against the projected disorder data (blue).
 It is evident that the 3-gate control spans all dimensions of the disorder space, while the 2-gate control is confined to an approximately two-dimensional subspace.
 In particular, the plunger-only control struggles to compensate for the first disorder mode, as the plane spanned by the red points is nearly orthogonal to the first disorder axis (noise PC$_1$).

-Figure~\ref{fig:control}(c) quantifies this by plotting the controllability (right axis), $\eta_K$, defined as the fraction of disorder variance explained by the first $K$ control modes:
+Figure~\ref{fig:control}~(b) quantifies this by plotting the controllability (right axis), $\eta_K$, defined as the fraction of disorder variance explained by the first $K$ control modes:

 Here, $\mathbf{\tilde{Y}}$ is the standardized disorder dataset and $N$ is the number of parameters.
 While the 3-gate control (blue line) can account for over 90\% of the disorder variance, the plunger-only control (red line) corresponds to only about 50\%, with most of that captured by its first control mode alone.